 This does not automatically mean that we need to erase your personal data, and in most cases, it will be preferable to suppress your details.
 Suppression involves retaining just enough information about you to ensure that your preference not to receive future communications on products or services is respected.

-If your information has been passed over to our panel of lender/s you will need to contact them requesting to exercise your rights to object to any processing, regarding the information they hold about you and any other consent you may have provided to them over the use of your information.
+If your information has been passed over to lender(s) on our panel you will need to contact them requesting to exercise your rights to object to any processing, regarding the information they hold about you and any other consent you may have provided to them over the use of your information.

 In some circumstances you have the right to restrict the processing of your personal data.